Galena, Alaska: Modern era

 The City of Galena gained notoriety in 2011 when it was noted in media reports as being the US community which received the most benefits from lobbying efforts.
 The town evaded bankruptcy by aggressively lobbying for state and federal funds for the GILA boarding school in the town, which produced funds that turned the city's finances around.

 In May 2013, Galena suffered a catastrophic flood when the spring breakup on the Yukon River caused an ice jam approximately 20 miles downstream, backing up the river and affecting 90% of homes in the city.
-This flood was on the scale of a flood never seen before by Galena residents.
+This flood was on a scale never seen before by Galena residents.
 In the part of town closest to the river, houses were submerged to the roofs in water, and properties on higher ground suffered damage as well.
 Most of the residents were able to evacuate in thanks to the efforts of the local airlines, volunteer missionary pilots, and the Alaska National Guard.
 Some of the residents chose to stay behind and took refuge in the few last remaining dry parts of town.
 The flood dike the Air Force built around both the runway and the GILA boarding school managed to keep the river from reaching them.
 Efforts were made to help Galena rebuild, with the assistance of the Federal Emergency Management Agency and volunteer groups.

 Geography and climate

 Galena is located at 64°44′26″N 156°53′8″W (64.740643, -156.885462).

 Galena is located on the north bank of the Yukon River, 45 mi east of Nulato.
 The Innoko National Wildlife Refuge is southwest of Galena.

 According to the United States Census Bureau, the city has a total area of 24.0 sqmi, of which, 17.9 sqmi of it is land and 6.1 sqmi of it (25.41%) is water.

 Galena is inaccessible by road to other parts of Alaska.
 Residents rely on river cargo in the brief summer season for the bulk of their needs, and planes, boats, or snowmachines to access the outside world.

+Galena has a subarctic climate (Koppen Dfc), with short, mild summers and severely cold winters.